govindarajulumedini/snake-cpp/README.md

 ## Features:

 - Play Game
-- Save Player Score in Data Files
-- Display Player Score from Data Files
 - Proper Menu Systems
-- Screens that display credits, instructions and Highscores
+- Screens that display credits and instructions
-- Ability to Play Music in background
-- Ability to Mute Music from Settings
-- Ability to change display colors from settings
+-
-## How to Play
+## How to Play:

  - W,A,S,D to change direction of the Snake.
  - Eat the Fruit to Make the Snake Grow.
 With each fruit 10 Points will be Added to the score.
  - If Snake eats itself, game will be over.

-The following concepts of C++ are used in this project,
-## Major Concepts of C++:

-- Inheritence and Association (Object Oriented Programming)
-- File Handling
-- Encapsulation (Object Oriented Programming)
-- Abstraction (Object Oriented Programming)
-- STL
-- Concept of Functions
-- Use of Arrays

 ## Author